Update: Leesa Hybrid is formerly known as Sapira

 - Are in the market for a hybrid – It offers many of the best features of both all-foam and innerspring mattresses, which make it a very comfortable and versatile bed.
 You will get the great pressure relief of foam and high motion isolation without sacrificing the long-lasting support of a coil system.

-- Have heavier weight considerations – According to Leesa, the Sapira was designed to accommodate individual weights up to 350 pounds, which is significantly more than some other bed-in-a-box competitors.
+- Have heavier weight considerations – According to Leesa, the Hybrid was designed to accommodate individual weights up to 350 pounds, which is significantly more than some other bed-in-a-box competitors.

-- Want an all-foam mattress – Beds with innerspring bases like Sapira can offer a bit more bounce and generally have a different feel than a product made without them.
+- Want an all-foam mattress – Beds with innerspring bases like Leesa can offer a bit more bounce and generally have a different feel than a product made without them.

 Construction (Materials & Quality)

-The Sapira by Leesa is a hybrid that is compressed and delivered in a box.
+The Leesa Hybrid is compressed and delivered in a box.
 It is suited for most solid frames and bases, including slatted frames, solid box springs, bunkie boards with box springs, adjustable bases, and platforms.
 The company also sells their own foundations through their website.

 A cover made from a soft knitted breathable polyester and the company’s signature stripes gives the entire bed a smooth and sleek finish.
 If absolutely necessary, this cover may be removed and machine washed inside-out on a delicate cycle, but the company recommends spot cleaning.